MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entities.md

 ## Example

-This declares the `User` entity.
+The example declares the `User` entity.
 This name `User` is used anywhere in the configuration file where entities are referenced.
-Otherwise the entity name is not relevant to the endpoints.
+Otherwise the entity name isn't relevant to the endpoints.

 ```json
 {